RupeshKumar4511/Web-Designing-and-Development/README.md

 // another way
 const newObj = {...obj1};

-// We can also do this same thing with array also.
+// We can also do the same thing with array also.
 // we can also create shallow copy of array in some other way:

 console.log([].concat(arr1)) // creates new array
 console.log(arr1.slice()) // creates new array

 // how to create deep copy of objects and array .